steentottrup/NForum/README.md

 ## Project Features

-* Written in C#, on .NET v4.5.1
+* Written in C#, on .NETstandard
 * Using services, repositories, providers and other well known patterns, to make it easy to replace parts if needed.
 * A solution that is not tied to any web server technology (it's just an engine)
 * Events (pub/sub) to make it easy to plug new features into the engine
-* Entity Framework implementation included for storing elements in a SQL database
+* Dapper implementation included for storing elements in a SQL database
 * Lucene.NET implementation included for searching
+* MongoDB implementation included for storing elements in a document database.
 * MIT License

 ## Forum Features